 Our goal here is to examine whether our candidate LIMs tend to be associated with natural variation in lifespan and related traits.
 Genetic variants associated with natural lifespan variation are likely involved in limiting steps during aging.
-With the relatively large number of sequenced yeast genomes, it is conceptually straightforward to conduct genome-wide association (GWA) studies [144].
+With the relatively large number of sequenced yeast genomes, it is conceptually straightforward to conduct genome-wide association (GWA) studies {Connelly, 2012 #2468}.
 PI and two Spelman students have preliminarily measured 33 Sanger yeast strains using propidium iodide (PrI) at Princeton during the summer of 2011.
 A preliminary GWA study showed that linear model has extremely poor statistical power (see also aim 1.4), but Fisher’s exact test on genotype-counts for long-, short- and average CLS categories gave 37K ‘positive’ SNPs out of 200K SNPs in the dataset, using a false discovery rate of 10%.
-Many of the ‘positive’ SNPs are located in biological meaningful genes, but a large number of them are likely caused by population structure, similar to another study [144].
+Many of the ‘positive’ SNPs are located in biological meaningful genes, but a large number of them are likely caused by population structure, similar to another study {Connelly, 2012 #2468}.
 These preliminary results suggest that our main concern is the amount of false-positives in GWA.
 To address this problem, we plan to scale up GWA to ~150 strains with 6 phenotypic measures and use sophisticated analysis.

 We will focus on CLS because it can be straightforwardly carried out by undergraduates.
-In addition to CFU measure of CLS, PI’s lab has developed a highthroughput approach to measure CLS using PrI permeability (section 3.5.3).
+In addition to CFU measure of CLS, PI’s laboratory has developed a highthroughput approach to measure CLS using PrI permeability (section 3.5.3).
 We will also measure intracellular H2O2 and superoxide using flow cytometry (see also Aim 2.5), and measure tolerance to H2O2, paraquat, and menadione using Bioscreen growth curves assay.
-Overall, we will quantify 6 phenotypes for over 150 strains with sequenced or partially sequenced genomes [131, 145] (see Aim 2.1 for details on strains).
+Overall, we will quantify 6 phenotypes for over 150 strains with sequenced or partially sequenced genomes {Liti, 2009 #679;Schacherer, 2009 #2432} (see Aim 2.1 for details on strains).

 To combine 6 phenotypic measures for each SNP, one way is the Fisher’s method.
 When null hypotheses are true for all association tests, they are independent by definition, and their p-value can be combined as χ2K2=i=1Kln⁡(pi) for K number of traits.
-To correct for multiple tests, phenotypic data will be permuted 1000 times, and lowest p-value from each test will be used to generate a distribution to determine proper genome-wide significance [144].
+To correct for multiple tests, phenotypic data will be permuted 1000 times, and lowest p-value from each test will be used to generate a distribution to determine proper genome-wide significance {Connelly, 2012 #2468}.

-To combine multiple SNPs in one gene, one option is to sum M number of largest SNP χ2K2 as sM=j=1Mχ2K,j2 as recommend in Hoh and Ott 2003 [146].
-Significance of sM can be evaluated by permutation of phenotypic data [146].
+To combine multiple SNPs in one gene, one option is to sum M number of largest SNP χ2K2 as sM=j=1Mχ2K,j2 as recommend in Hoh and Ott 2003 {Hoh, 2003 #2465}.
+Significance of sM can be evaluated by permutation of phenotypic data {Hoh, 2003 #2465}.

-Population structure can be addressed by the first principal component of genotypes [147] or linear mixed model based EMMA [148].
-Alternatively, we plan to choose ‘unstructured’ strains based on neighbor-joining tree calculated from whole genome genetic variations as in previous work [131, 144, 145].
+Population structure can be addressed by the first principal component of genotypes {Price, 2006 #2469} or linear mixed model based EMMA {Kang, 2008 #2470}.
+Alternatively, we plan to choose ‘unstructured’ strains based on neighbor-joining tree calculated from whole genome genetic variations as in previous work {Schacherer, 2009 #2432;Liti, 2009 #679;Connelly, 2012 #2468}.
 Association tests on genotype-counts of categorical phenotypic data can be applied using ‘unstructured’ strains.
 Choosing ‘unstructured’ strains should mitigate false positives, but it also decreases sample size and likely increases false negatives.
 On the other hand, linear assumptions in model-based approach may not work for aging as a quantitative trait.
 Comparison of these two approaches will also be addressed by simulation studies in Aim 1.4.